 Antioxidants

-In the same way, antioxidants can help your pet recover from injury or heal faster.
+Antioxidants also help your pet recover from injury and heal faster.

 Can Guinea Pigs Eat Mango Skin?